phassic/BoidFlow/README.md

 Acknowledgments

-Pygame community for providing an excellent library for game development.
+Pygame community for providing an  library for game development.
 Craig Reynolds for the original Boid algorithm.

 Contributing

 Feel free to submit issues, fork the repository, and send pull requests.
 For major changes, please open an issue first to discuss what you would like to change.